One (Canadian TV channel): History

 On November 24, 2000, a consortium consisting of Vision TV Digital (a subsidiary of S-VOX), Radio Nord Communications and Wisdom Media Group, were granted approval for a Category 1 television licence by the Canadian Radio-television and Telecommunications Commission (CRTC).
 The channel was tentatively known as Wisdom: Canada's Body, Mind & Spirit Channel.
 Prior to the channel's launch, its ownership was restructured giving Alliance Atlantis and Renewal Partners Company a minority stake in the channel, while Wisdom Media Group's stake was sold.
 The channel was launched as One: the Body, Mind & Spirit channel on September 7, 2001.

-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners, known as CW Media, bought Alliance Atlantis and gained its minority interest in One.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives, known as CW Media, bought Alliance Atlantis and gained its minority interest in One.
 In June 2009, S-VOX announced it would sell its broadcasting assets, including One, to ZoomerMedia, a company controlled by Moses Znaimer.
 The sale was approved by the CRTC on March 30, 2010.
 ZoomerMedia assumed control of S-VOX's broadcasting assets on June 30, 2010.